-Here are some basic Embroidery Tips that we use all the time here at Flamingo Toes!
+Here are some basic Embroidery Stitches and tips that I use all the time here at Flamingo Toes!

 These are great beginner stitches – if you are just learning Embroidery they are a great place to start!

 Bring your needle up about 1/8″ from the beginning of your line.

 That is your “A” point.
 Pull your thread through.
 Put your needle back down at “B”, bring it back up at “C”.

 For the next stitch, you’ll repeat the process – up at “A”, down at “B”, up at “C”.